syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the group expander for groups in the ribbon control.Set "true" to enable the group expander.
+Specifies the group expander for groups in the ribbon control.
+Set "true" to enable the group expander.